OAuth 2.1 · OpenID Connect · WebAuthn

 Teams & operators

-Eliminate password reset tickets.
-Replace shared credentials with hardware-verified identities.
-Onboard contractors with time-limited access, enforce privilege tiers, and get a full audit trail for every authentication event — all from a single admin panel.
+Eliminate password reset tickets, replace shared credentials with hardware-verified identities, and get a full audit trail for every authentication event.

 • → Centralized user & project management